MillburnHacks/millburnhacks.github.io/README.md

 }
 ```

-An event should also have a description.md file stored as "gs://event/:eventID/description.md"
+An event should also have a description.md file stored as "gs://event/:eventID/description.md" and
+an image.png file next to it.

 ## Page structure